New Additions: A Day in Little River: Things to Do, Eating, Shopping, Culture

 7357 NW MIAMI COURT

-Will Thompson and Carey Hynes, the duo behind Jaguar Sun, have created the most Miami steakhouse possible.
+Will Thompson and Carey Hynes, the duo behind Jaguar Sun, have created the most Miami steakhouse possible and one which has gotten numerous accolades as “the best”.
 Famous for their Parker House Rolls, ice-cold martinis, and unique cocktails, Sunny’s brings you a new take on old classics.
-Born as a pop-up during the start of the pandemic, this local and out-of-towner favorite is currently under renovations to become a permanent fixture of Little River.
-Due to re-open (again) next season.
+Born as a pop-up during the start of the pandemic, this local and out-of-towner favorite is now a permanent fixture of Little River.
+It offers indoor and outdoor dining.

 where to eat in little river in miami, miamicurated